language to be deleted (2) new language

 (3) if attendance at a postsecondary institution of education by an enrolled student of that institution depends upon the use of the driver's license.

-(a) the commissioner shall award up to a six percent preference, but no less than the percentage awarded to any other group under this section, in the amount bid on state procurement to certified small businesses that are majority-owned and operated by:
+(a) new text begin Except when mandated by the federal government as a condition of receiving federal funds, new text end the commissioner shall award up to a six percent preference, but no less than the percentage awarded to any other group under this section, in the amount bid on state procurement to certified small businesses that are majority-owned and operated by:

 (1) recently separated veterans who have served in active military service, at any time on or after September 11, 2001, and who have been discharged under honorable conditions from active service, as indicated by the person's United States Department of Defense form DD-214 or by the commissioner of veterans affairs;